Pin Classes I: Growth Rates: Centred Permutation Classes

+Thus we may reasonably describe $\boxplus(S)$ as `the smallest $\boxplus$-closed centred permutation class containing $S$ as a subset'.

-where all $\sigma^{\circ}_{i}$ are $\boxplus$-indecomposables in $\mathcal{C}^{\circ}$.
-Of course, a centred permutation class is $\boxplus$-closed if and only if it is equal to its own $\boxplus$-closure.
-We aim in this section to describe a general method for determining the generating function of a $\boxplus$-closed centred permutation class from the enumeration sequence of its $\boxplus$-indecomposables.
+We note that Lemma \ref{lemma:boxprops} implies that the $\boxplus$-closure of a centred permutation class $\mathcal{C}^{\circ}$ is entirely determined by the set of $\boxplus$-indecompoables in $\mathcal{C}^{\circ}$.
+Our aim in this section is to describe a general method for determining the generating function of a $\boxplus$-closed centred permutation class from the enumeration sequence of its $\boxplus$-indecomposables.